-(1) The operator must ensure that transportation units used to transport unpackaged bulk animal material or product that cannot practically be labelled, have the information specific in clause 4.5 (1) provided with the animal material or product or on the accompanying documentation.
+(1) The animal product operator must ensure that bulk-transportation units used to transport unpackaged bulk animal material or product that cannot practically be labelled, have the information specific in clause 4.5 (1) provided with the animal material or product or on the accompanying documentation. are labelled with the information specified in clause 4.5 Labelling of Transport Outers, except where it is impractical to label the unit, then the information must be provided in accompanying documentation.